techhannaht/Paws-Paths/README.md

 ![19 12 2023_15 27 27_REC](https://github.com/techhannaht/Paws-Paths/assets/115485891/f264ba68-3bbf-4376-9a8d-95ac7dd7b3f3)

+Users can create a journal entry that renders to their own personal Pathboard.

 ## F&B's Favorites

 ![19 12 2023_15 28 38_REC](https://github.com/techhannaht/Paws-Paths/assets/115485891/2d6c142b-b642-46d2-836f-e3c593c35c2e)

+Users can view other walking paths that were recommended by the creator of Paws&Paths.
+Cards externally link to Google Maps.

 ## Founders Notes

 ![19 12 2023_15 29 32_REC](https://github.com/techhannaht/Paws-Paths/assets/115485891/df72cad3-15ee-4f01-9407-be9b693e7da0)

+Users can read a note from the creator of Paws&Paths.